c05m1x/a2s2t/README.md

 # a2s2t (Akka Android Sbt Scala Template)

 Given the fact that I struggled a bit when trying to make these technologies all work together I decided to publish this Scala/Akka Android project template built with sbt.
 If this saves someone a bit of trouble then my intent is accomplished.
+It uses Akka 2.3.14, Scala 2.11.8, Android API 22 and Sbt 0.13.8.
+Enjoy!

 Prerequisites